jmstout-tech/Pariveda-Challenge/README.md

 READ BELOW:

 IMPORTANT!
-Visual Studio 2017 and Unity 2018.3.14 are REQUIRED for the project to fully import in all assets and logic without error.
+Visual Studio 2017 and Unity 2018.3.14 are REQUIRED for the project to run and import in all assets and logic without error.

 Big Al's Touchdown Pariveda Project